doke05c/Tetris-BootlegJigsaw/README.md

 <b>6/11/22:</b>

 David: Changed out the time pieces take to settle on the board once they cannot move anymore due to gravity.
+I added a custom handwritten font (made by my mom!) to the text of the game, and improved the color of one of the pieces.

 </p>
   <h6> end of ReadME </h6>